 Issue 07 After a romantic evening cementing Rosalette and Anders’ relationship, Ms Rocket is called to action against a mechanical menace.
 The attack is merely a test however and the Heroic Community invites her to join their ranks.
 While touring the facility she asks for advice and information from the other heroes.
 However everyone seems to have a differeing opinion on what she should do and Ms Rocket is left with more questions than answers about joining the group.

 Issue 08 Rosalette struggles to find her place in the Heroic Community, overwhelmed with options and choices about how she wants to be a hero.
 While inspecting a strange phenomenon she finds herself stranded in an alternate universe or her own future.
-In the process of helping her older alternate self =wage war against an alien menace.
+In the process of helping her older alternate self wage war against an alien menace, she begins to understand who she wants to be.
 After stopping the enemy plans, Ms Rocket returns home, meets with the Heroic Community and officially joins.
 Ms Rocket has discovered the hero she wants to be by learning that she doesn’t want to be like her other self – angry, jaded, and harsh.
 Meanwhile, her alternate self learns she should be like Ms Rocket – kinder, gentler, and more compassionate.